 According to Odisha Forest Development Corporation (OFDC), Odisha houses 110 species of reptiles, 20 species of amphibians, 479 species of birds, 86 species of mammals, including elephants, tigers, leopards, sambar, spotted deer, wild boar, giant squirrel, crocodile, and many migratory birds.
 So, if you are a wildlife enthusiast or love birdwatching, these nature camps and sanctuaries would be the ideal ecotourism destinations for you.

 The Govt. of Odisha has worked pretty well towards promoting ecotourism on a large scale.
-All of the nature camps mentioned above have luxury accommodations, good quality foods, and have attractions of boating, birdwatching, trekking, hiking, camping, stargazing, photography, etc.
+All of the nature camps mentioned above have luxury accommodations, good quality foods, and have attractions of boating, birdwatching, trekking, hiking, camping, stargazing, photography, etc. Blue Flag Golden Sea Beach near Puri is another project by the Govt. of Odisha to promote sustainable tourism with eco-friendly practices.

 2. Thenmala Ecotourism Project, Kerala